 Infusion 2 (1 minute) – The liquor had a similar honey colour with a sweet berry, cocoa note and some dryness at the back of the throat.

-Infusion 4 (1 minute) – The taste of the tea was more mellow with some dryness at the back of mouth.
+Infusion 4 (1 minute) – The taste of the tea was more mellow with some dryness at the back of the mouth.

-After tasting the tea at various infusion times, I personally enjoyed it best at 5 minutes, because the flavour was bolder and richer.
+After tasting the tea at various infusion times, I enjoyed it best at 5 minutes, because the flavour was bolder and richer.
 I found the western style brought out a nice range of flavours.

 The website also suggested pairing the tea with “roasted or grilled game meats, rich black forest cake, milk chocolate with raisins and honey desserts.”
 So, I paired the tea with some milk chocolate ice cream which elevated the cocoa taste!
-I am really glad I tried this tea as it did not disappoint (4/5 rating).
+I am glad I tried this tea as it did not disappoint (4/5 rating).